SchemaSmith Concept

 All other drop-control flags

-EXCLUDE constraints are a PostgreSQL feature, so DropExcludeConstraintsRemovedFromProduct is accepted but has no effect on SQL Server or MySQL.
-MySQL has no separate statistics objects, so DropStatisticsRemovedFromProduct does not apply there.
-And on MySQL, DropForeignKeysRemovedFromProduct now governs foreign-key cleanup on its own — that cleanup previously required enabling DropUnknownIndexes, matching how SQL Server and PostgreSQL have always behaved.
+EXCLUDE constraints are a PostgreSQL feature, so DropExcludeConstraintsRemovedFromProduct is accepted but has no effect on any other engine.
+MySQL and MariaDB have no separate statistics objects, so DropStatisticsRemovedFromProduct does not apply there.
+And on MySQL and MariaDB, DropForeignKeysRemovedFromProduct now governs foreign-key cleanup on its own — that cleanup previously required enabling DropUnknownIndexes, matching how SQL Server and PostgreSQL have always behaved.